RedditRecs

 Reddit Icon

-CoffeeByIV • about 1 month ago
+CoffeeByIV • 2 months ago

 If you get a roomba I highly recommend one that self-empties into a tower.
 We run ours 4 days a week in our bedroom, the living room, front hall.
 Kitchen, dining room.
 It keeps the ACD tumbleweeds at bay between weekly Dyson vacuumings.